Improving Admin Center setup and deployment times to boost time-to-value

 Constraints

-6 week design and ship timeline (+ 2 weeks of A/B testing)
+6 week design and ship timeline due to urgency of the problem

 01. Finding the cause of the problem

-Using data gathered from user interviews, I ran a product audit to identify specific areas where the problems were occurring
+Using data gathered from support tickets, my first step was to run a product audit to identify specific areas where the problems were occurring

 Notable findings: